SAP-samples/teched2023-XP265/exercises/ex0/README.md

 | 40|  https://bestrun40.accounts.ondemand.com/admin/   |        TechEdIAS@bestrun.com |

 ## System access
-1. Search for the internet browser on your computer and navigate to your SAP Cloud Identity Services
+1. Search for the internet browser on your computer and navigate to your SCI administrative console.